 b) E-commerce analysis: E-commerce businesses leverage Google Analytics to track sales, conversion rates, and user engagement, optimising their online stores for higher revenue.

-c) Digital marketing optimisation: Marketers use Google Analytics to measure the effectiveness of marketing campaigns, identify successful channels, and allocate budgets more efficiently.
+c) Digital marketing optimisation: Marketers use Google Analytics to estimate the effectiveness of marketing campaigns, identify successful channels, and allocate budgets more efficiently.

-IBM Watson Analytics is an advanced cloud-based data analysis platform developed by IBM.
-Leveraging artificial intelligence (AI) and machine learning capabilities, Watson Analytics enables users to uncover hidden patterns, insights, and trends in data without the need for complex programming or data science expertise.
+IBM Watson Analytics is an advanced cloud-based Data Analysis platform developed by IBM.
+It leverages Artificial Intelligence (AI) and Machine Learning capabilities to enable users to find hidden patterns, insights, and trends in data without the need for complex programming or Data Science expertise.

-Launched in 2014, Watson Analytics has been widely adopted by businesses and data professionals seeking a user-friendly and powerful solution for data exploration and decision-making.
+Watson Analytics was launched in 2014.
+It has been widely adopted by businesses and data professionals seeking a user-friendly and powerful solution for data exploration and decision-making.

 Features: